lynaghk/denizen-demo-compojure/README.md

 # Denizen-powered Compojure demo app

 This demo Clojure web app uses Denizen for user registration and login.

+You may want to [watch a short video overview](https://www.youtube.com/watch?v=y8gQRqQTHGI) of how this codebase fits into Denizen.

-It has the following routes:
+This web app has the following routes:

     /          (can be viewed by anyone)
     /private/  (can only be viewed by logged-in users)